jrsfiend/solana-oracle-function-example/README.md

 **Part 8: Scripts and Tests**

 1. Update script and test files like `init-basic-oracle.ts` and `basic_oracle.ts` in a similar manner, focusing on replacing `basic_oracle` with `srfxusdc_oracle` where applicable.

-**ELI5 Version:**

-Want to make some cool changes to our code?
-Sweet!
-Grab your keyboard and join me as we update some of our project files together.

-Grab that `.env` file and swap out the old 'trusted organization name with the new one that looks a lot like your own.
-Next up, flip open that `Anchor.toml` and scribble a new note for `srfxusdc_oracle`.

-Ready for a little challenge?
-Fetch your `Makefile` and switch out old file paths for new ones in a snap!
-Also, sign your name where you see `DOCKERHUB_ORGANIZATION`.

-Now, dive into the `pnpm-lock.yaml` and give our friend `@switchboard-xyz/solana.js` a shiny new version sticker.

-Got a hankering for some `Cargo.toml` action?
-Bust it open and give some versions a nudge upward, like pushing `switchboard-utils` to stand tall at `0.9.0`.

-How about we tinker with some `.rs` files now?
-Just follow the breadcrumb trail of version updates and dependency tweaks.

-Don't forget about that `Dockerfile`!
-X marks the spot: change out an old path for a brand spankin' new one.

-Almost there!
-Open up those scripts and tests.
-It's like we're doing a word search, finding `basic_oracle` and swapping it with `srfxusdc_oracle`.

-And there you have it!
-Give yourself a high-five for powering through those technical changes! 🙌

 --todo: build, deploy anchor program && build, push docker image for function && create function && trigger function--